Walking from Hunstanton to Brancaster Staithe on the Norfolk Coast Path – England

 It was typical Norfolk weather when we set off; grey and overcast, with a sea mist and slight drizzle.
 We headed northwards across the green and the eroding cliff top.

-We followed the path alongside a car park and across sand and grass behind the sand-dunes and colourful beach huts.
+We followed the path alongside a car park and across sand and grass behind the sand dunes and colourful beach huts.
 The huts were all locked up until high season but still made for some great photos.

-We followed the undulating sandy path through the sand dunes.
+We followed the undulating sandy path through the dunes.
 To our left were dense, spiky clumps of marram grass and choppy sea.
-Scattered either side of the path were bright wildflowers, including rare yellow cowslips, yellow and purple wild orchids, white and purple clover, and yellow gorse.
+Scattered on either side of the path were bright wildflowers, including rare yellow cowslips, yellow and purple wild orchids, white and purple clover, and yellow gorse.
 So pretty!

 After a while, the sandy paths gave way to a more hardcore path, and then onto a boardwalk.
 The boardwalk took us away from the sea as the estuary and marshland between us got wider.
 This area is home to many species of birds including waders such as the big white egret we spotted, redshanks and curlews.
 It’s great for birdwatching and we saw several people out with their binoculars.